PublicRelease/FoodRecog/README.md

 3. ModelTest: that includes the codes for testing the performance of the models in the "Models" folder.

 Details of the codes are illustrated in the readme file available under each dataset folder.

+Due to space limit, we provide a toy dataset in */VireoFood-172/data.
+It contains the first 32 examples in all of our input files.
+We hope they help the readers to know the data format of the inputs and easily apply our codes to their own problems.